This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The MMR vaccine

 is an injection given to help prevent measles, mumps, and rubella.
 Measles causes a skin rash to appear on your child's head and upper neck.
 The rash may slowly spread to your child's hands and feet.
-Mumps can infect many parts of your child's body and usually causes inflammation of his parotid glands.
+Mumps can infect many parts of your child's body and usually causes inflammation of his or her parotid glands.
 These glands make saliva and are found in your child's cheeks.
 Rubella causes a skin rash that usually starts on your child's face.
 The rash may spread to your child's chest, abdomen, back, arms, and legs.

 Who should get the MMR vaccine: